 This is not where most of the hard cases lie, though.
 Those are in the sectors where Paid intersects with Earned Media.
 Earned corresponds to Editorial in “old media” terms.
 There is an unspoken presumption of publisher integrity, that opinions are sincerely held and that information given is accurate.
 When money changes hands, that integrity – or the perception of it – is threatened.

 In 2017, the Branded Content Research Network called on regulators and industry bodies to take action on the encroachment of Paid Media into Earned territory.
 Their findings fell into two relatively separable areas, which illustrate that the problem is not just about “bad” brands corrupting “good” influencers:

 - On the one hand, brands paying publishers for positive coverage – and neither party wishing to be open about the influence.

 - On the other, clickbait and “fake news” – where the monetary rewards for generating high traffic volumes from programmatic advertising can lead to the veracity of the content published being subordinated to its clickability.

-The second issue is getting its fair share of attention and so I’m drawing your attention to it simply to put it to one side.
-I want to look at the first problem.
+The second issue has received its fair share of attention, so let’s put it to one side and look more closely at the first problem.

 In the world of SEO, the situation is fairly cut-and-dried:

-- Google says thou shalt not pay for follow links
+- Google says you shall not pay for follow links

-- If thou doest it anyway and Google catchest thou at it, both link buyer and link seller may be penalised
+- If do it it anyway and Google catches you, both link buyer and link seller may be penalised

 - Google can act as judge, jury and executioner in this regard with impunity because it owns the economy in which follow links are an important currency – that is, SERPs